SyncholisticMG/gh/appendices/lexicon.md

 ## Non-hierarchical order

-This is a emanation of one's own expression to be fully in one's own dna skin suit making lasting changes to the “you” the I am now who is the “agenda’ based resolving self.
+This is a emanation of one's own expression to be fully in one's own DNA skin suit making lasting changes to the “you” the I am now who is the “agenda’ based resolving self.
 Non hierarchical order is a medium to belne the agenda and non agenda based parts of the singularity that is you.